Pablo Arturo Barrios

 About Pablo Arturo Barrios

-Pablo Arturo Barrios Wildlife Refuge is a protected area in the Los Santos province of the Azuero Peninsula in southern Panama, named in honor of a prominent Panamanian conservationist and establishing a protected zone within one of Panama's most historically deforested and ecologically fragmented regions.
-The Azuero Peninsula suffers from one of the highest deforestation rates in Central America, and the refuge represents an effort to preserve remaining forest fragments and coastal habitats in a landscape dominated by cattle ranching and sugar cultivation.
-The refuge protects a mix of coastal, wetland, and secondary forest habitats that provide refuge for wildlife displaced from surrounding degraded landscapes, serving as a biodiversity island within the agricultural matrix of the Azuero.
+Pablo Arturo Barrios Wildlife Refuge is a protected area in the Los Santos province of the Azuero Peninsula in southern Panama, named posthumously in honor of a Pedasí-born conservationist and establishing a protected zone within one of Panama's most historically deforested and ecologically fragmented regions.
+[1] The refuge was originally designated in 1981, formally named in 1992, and upgraded to its current official status through Resolution No. AG-0313-2009, with a further expansion in 2022.
+The refuge protects a mix of coastal and wetland habitats — including beaches, mangroves, dunes, and estuaries — that provide refuge for wildlife displaced from surrounding degraded landscapes, encompassing more than 15 hectares of terrestrial area and approximately 14,000 hectares of adjacent marine habitat in the Gulf of Panama.
+[2] The refuge borders Isla Iguana Wildlife Refuge to the east and extends along nearly 30 kilometers of coastline.

 Wildlife Ecosystems

 Despite the heavily deforested surrounding landscape, Pablo Arturo Barrios Wildlife Refuge provides critical refuge for wildlife within the Azuero Peninsula.
-The Azuero spider monkey (Ateles geoffroyi azuerensis), one of the most endangered primates in Panama and critically endangered globally, finds refuge in the larger forest fragments of the peninsula, including within protected areas like this refuge.
-White-tailed deer, peccaries, and coatis inhabit the secondary forests.
+The Azuero spider monkey (Ateles geoffroyi azuerensis), one of the most endangered primates in Panama and classified as Critically Endangered on the IUCN Red List, finds refuge in the larger forest fragments of the peninsula, including within protected areas like this refuge.
+[1] White-tailed deer, peccaries, and coatis inhabit the secondary forests.
 Iguanas and other reptiles are relatively abundant in the forest edges and coastal zones.
-The coastal and wetland habitats attract waterbirds including herons, ibis, and shorebirds.
-The refuge's importance is amplified by the extreme scarcity of natural habitat throughout the rest of the Azuero Peninsula.
+Sea turtles nest on the refuge's beaches between July and November, with monitoring conducted by NGO Tortugas Pedasí.
+[2] The refuge's importance is amplified by the extreme scarcity of natural habitat throughout the rest of the Azuero Peninsula.

 Flora Ecosystems

 Vegetation within the Pablo Arturo Barrios Wildlife Refuge reflects the highly seasonal dry tropical forest characteristic of the Azuero Peninsula, which experiences a pronounced dry season.
 The natural vegetation type is tropical dry forest, a globally endangered ecosystem of which only small remnants survive in the Azuero.
 Characteristic dry forest trees include Bursera, Bombacopsis, guanacaste (Enterolobium cyclocarpum), and various deciduous species that shed their leaves during the dry season.
-Secondary vegetation covers much of the refuge, with native forest regenerating in areas protected from cattle grazing.
 Coastal habitats include mangrove forest, beach vegetation, and littoral scrub communities.
 Wetland areas support emergent aquatic vegetation that provides habitat for waterbirds.

 Geology